What to Expect

 CVCA is the world’s largest veterinary cardiology service offering access to:

 - Board Certified Cardiologists

-- 12 locations in Maryland, Virginia, and Kentucky
+- 13 locations in Maryland, Virginia, Kentucky and Texas

 - State of the Art Pediatric Echocardiography with the latest software and imaging technology

 - A Collaborative Partnership with your Primary Care Veterinarian

 - Echocardiograms and ECGs performed with you present to comfort your pet and aid in the explanation of your pet’s condition

 - Detailed visit summary with diagnosis, treatment plan, prognosis, and follow up care recommendations given at visit